About the Test

-- White blood cells (WBCs, leukocytes) — WBCs are produced in the bone marrow and released into your bloodstream to help fight infections or participate in immune responses
+- White blood cells (WBCs, leukocytes) — WBCs are produced in the bone marrow and released into your bloodstream to help fight infections or participate in immune responses.

 - Red blood cells (RBCs, erythrocytes) — carry oxygen from the lungs to your tissues and return to the lungs carrying carbon dioxide.

-- Platelets (thrombocytes) — small cell fragments that are vital to proper blood clotting
+- Platelets (thrombocytes) — are small cell fragments that are vital to proper blood clotting.

-These cell populations are produced and mainly mature in the bone marrow and are eventually released into the bloodstream as needed.
-The number and type of each cell present in the blood is dynamic but is generally maintained by the body within specific ranges.
+These cell populations are produced in the bone marrow and are eventually released into the bloodstream as needed.
+The number and type of each cell present in the blood are dynamic but are generally maintained by the body within specific ranges.